drekka/Alchemic/imports.md

 }
 ```

+{{layout.swift}}
-Inside it you can use a variety of Swift functions which are very similar to their Objective-C macro counterparts.
+Inside this method you use a variety of Swift functions to setup Alchemic.

 *Note the usage of the '_' as the external parameter name in the method signature.
 This is important as it ensures that Alchemic's Objective-C runtime scanning code can see the method as `alchemic:`.
 Otherwise it would see it as `alchemicOf:` and not recognise it.*

-*Note: You can also declare the same method in Objective-C code and use it the same way.*